PoisonedRAG: Knowledge Corruption Attacks to Retrieval-Augmented Generation of Large Language Models: Evaluation

-\myparatight{Impact of adversarial text generation methods} In the white-box setting, {\name} can utilize any existing adversarial text generation methods~\cite{ebrahimi2018hotflip,jin2020bert} to optimize $S$ in Equation~\ref{white-box-opt}.
+\myparatight{Impact of adversarial text generation methods in generating $S$ to achieve retrieval condition} In the white-box setting, {\name} can utilize any existing adversarial text generation methods~\cite{ebrahimi2018hotflip,jin2020bert} to optimize $S$ in Equation~\ref{white-box-opt}.
 By default, we use HotFlip~\cite{ebrahimi2018hotflip}.
-Here we also evaluate the effectiveness of {\name} when using TextFooler~\cite{jin2020bert}, which replaces words with their synonyms to keep semantics meaning.
-Table~\ref{tab:textfooler} shows the results.
-We find that {\name} could achieve very high ASR and F1-Score, demonstrating that {\name} is effective with different adversarial example methods.
+Here we also evaluate the effectiveness of {\name} when using TextFooler~\cite{jin2020bert}, which replaces words with their synonyms to keep semantic meanings. \RV{Table~\ref{tab:textfooler} shows the results, which demonstrate that {\name} could achieve very high ASR and F1-Score using both methods.
+We also compare the computational overhead of the two methods in Table~\ref{tab:overhead} (in Appendix).
+We find that {\name} could incur higher computational overhead using TextFooler.
+The reason is that TextFooler aims to keep the semantic meaning when crafting adversarial texts (e.g., using synonyms of words for replacement in optimizing adversarial text).
+As a result, the candidate word space in each iteration is smaller, which means more iterations are needed for optimization, resulting in higher overhead.
+However, the adversarial text crafted by TextFooler is more stealthy as it keeps semantics.
+Our results demonstrate that there is a tradeoff between computational overhead and stealthiness.}

+\myparatight{Impact of the LLM in generating $I$ to achieve generation condition} \RV{By default, we use GPT-4 to generate $I$ to achieve the generation condition because it is very powerful.
+We also evaluate whether {\name} could be effective when using less powerful LLMs to generate $I$.
+As those LLMs are less powerful, we utilize in-context learning~\cite{brown2020language} to improve the performance (we provide two demonstration samples to the LLM, please see Appendix~\ref{appendix-less-powerful-LLM-for-I} for details).
+Table~\ref{tab:impact-of-llm} shows the experimental results under the default setting, which show our {\name} is also effective when using less powerful LLMs to generate $I$ with in-context learning.}